Cèmuhî language: Tone

 Like its neighbour Paicî, Cèmuhî is one of the few Austronesian languages which have developed contrastive tone.
+Tonogenesis in New Caledonian languages is hypothesized to have arisen from initial aspirated consonants.
+In turn these initial aspirated consonants would have arisen from initial geminate consonants, which originated in reduplication.

-However, unlike other New Caledonian tonal languages, Cèmuhî has three tonal registers: high, mid, and low tones.
+Unlike other New Caledonian tonal languages, Cèmuhî has three tonal registers: high, mid, and low tones.